jsphweid/Finale-Hotkey-Grid/README.md

 ## How-to-Mod...

 ### Introduction
 Now we're ready to change some code.
-Load up your text editor of choice and open the finale-hotkey-grid.ahk file.
+Load up your text editor of choice and open the "finale-hotkey-grid.ahk" file.
 This is the main script file.
 In the folder "includes" are four other .ahk files that are necessary for the main file to run.
 I could have put all of the lines of code in one big file but I chose to separate them for the sake of organization.

 ### Modify button names
 Let's say we simply want to change the name of a button because you didn't like my name.

-Open finale-hotkey-grid.ahk in your text editor of choice.Search for "Transpose".
+Open "finale-hotkey-grid.ahk" in your text editor of choice.
+Search for "Transpose".
 The first instance you'll come across is probably this:
 ```autohotkey
 Gui, Add, Button, x6 y37 %defaultTextButtonSize% gButton101, Transpose
 ```